1095-C tax form

 - Retirees of K-12 institutions or employer groups should contact their former employer.
 The contact number should be included on the 1095.

-- Retirees of state agencies, higher education institutions, community and technical colleges, commodity commissions, continuation coverage, contact PEBB Customer Service at 1-800-200-1004.
+- Retirees or continuation coverage subscribers of state agencies, higher education institutions, community and technical colleges, or commodity commissions, contact PEBB Customer Service at 1-800-200-1004.

 Remember!
 You don’t need Form 1095-B or Form 1095-C to file your tax return.
 Learn more at Affordable Care Act Tax Provisions for Individuals and Families.